stefan-hoeck/idris2-tutorial/src/Tutorial/Dependent.md

 use arbitrary expressions in the types and Idris will happily evaluate and unify all of them for us.

-Nothing could be further from the truth.
+I'm afraid that's not even close to the truth.
 The examples in this section were hand-picked because they are known to *just work*.
 The reason being, that there was always a direct link between our own pattern matches and the